kouamdestin/Teach-AR/README.md

 # Launching the App:
 • Once installed, find the "Teach'AR" app icon on your device and launch it.
-• Grant necessary permissions when prompted, such as camera access.
+• When prompted, grant the necessary permissions, such as camera access, to allow the app to function properly.
+• Select the grade level you're interested in.
+Currently, only content for Form 1 is available.
+Confirm your selection by clicking "Done."
-• Choose a topic: Browse the available learning topics in the app's interface.
+• Browse through the list of available learning topics displayed in the app's interface.
+Bonus: We also feature inclusive lessons, such as a sign language tutor with accurate gesture demonstrations, to help users learn sign language effectively.
-• Point your camera: Point your device's camera at a flat surface and follow the on-screen instructions.
+• Point your device's camera at a flat surface and  click on the black circle to Witness the chosen 3D Model come to life in augmented reality.
+The 3D model will appear on your screen, allowing you to explore and interact with it in an engaging and informative way.
 • Experience AR learning: The selected topic's 3D model will be displayed in augmented reality, allowing you to explore and interact with it.

 # Note: